Using Speedflex HDI to document stacks with coated and uncoated areas

 Coated Layer 1 in Stack Editor

-Speedflex HDI Navigator opens up not only the capability of documenting flex-rigid stacks but also allows you to document specialized stackups.
+Speedstack HDI Navigator opens up not only the capability of documenting flex-rigid stacks but also allows you to document specialized pcb stackups.
 In the above example our customer needed to produce a board which had areas intentionally free from resist on the finished board.
-This application of Speedflex HDI would be equally applicable should a fabricator wish to predict the impedance of surface traces on a part finished board prior to the application of resist.
+This application of Speedstack HDI would be equally applicable should a fabricator wish to predict the impedance of surface traces on a part finished board prior to the application of resist.

-Contact Polar now and discover the benefits of documenting and designing your PCB stackups with Speedflex HDI.
+Contact Polar now and discover the benefits of documenting and designing your PCB stack up with Speedstack HDI.